tartley/tartley.github.io/posts/the-hidden-layer.md

 like a young author's first writing that I want to be encouraging, but that's patronising, so I shall force myself to be a little mean.

-The story introduces a couple of potentially interesting ideas, but they don't really have sufficient depth to really make the read compelling, as I was constantly distracted by foolish characters who are impressed by the most superficial of things, with child-like attitudes to sex, and
+The story introduces a couple of interesting ideas, but they don't really have sufficient depth to really make the read compelling, as I was constantly distracted by foolish characters who are impressed by the most superficial of things, with child-like attitudes to sex, and